-OK, I will admit that the historic brick and ivy at Chicago's Wrigley Field is too alluring for me to say "skip the Cubs game" to a die hard baseball fan.
-But I would encourage you to also head down to 35th street to check out our pale hose team, the Chicago White Sox.
-The only Chicago team to win a World Series in the last 100 years, the White Sox play in U.S. Cellular Field, built for the team in 1991 (Call it "new Comisky" to really sound local -- Comisky Park being the Sox's former home).
+The historic brick and ivy at Chicago's Wrigley Field is too alluring to say "skip the Cubs game" to a die-hard baseball fan—especially since their 2016 World Series Win, after 108 years of waiting.
+You're encouraged, however, to also head down to 35th street to check out the Chicago White Sox.
+The White Sox play in U.S. Cellular Field, built for the team in 1991 (call it "new Comisky" to really sound local -- Comisky Park being the Sox's former home).
 It's located in Bridgeport, which is adjacent to Chinatown.

 Eat Some Real Chicago Pizza